seouri/biv/zscore_implementation_plan.md

 The core function `calculate_growth_metrics` will be implemented in `biv.zscores.py` (upper directory level for reusability), used by `ZScoreDetector` in `biv.methods.zscore.detector.py` and potentially other future detectors or for direct z-score addition to DataFrames.

-The integration aligns with `biv`'s modular architecture (as per `architecture.md`): `ZScoreDetector` inherits from `BaseDetector`, uses Pydantic for config validation, and registers automatically.
+The integration aligns with `biv`'s modular architecture (as per [architecture.md](architecture.md)): `ZScoreDetector` inherits from `BaseDetector`, uses Pydantic for config validation, and registers automatically.
 It will compute growth-specific z-scores via `calculate_growth_metrics` and flag BIVs accordingly.
 This supports `biv.detect()` and `biv.remove()` APIs, where users can specify 'zscore' in `methods` with growth-related params.

 This plan embeds ZScoreDetector into `biv` (no standalone `cdc_growth` package), following TDD protocol (`tdd_guide.md`) and quality checks (uv, Ruff, mypy, pytest-cov >90%).
 Reused by other future detectors or for direct DataFrame z-score/percentile additions.

-Follow `biv`'s git branching (e.g., phase-4-zscore), human confirmations, and plan updates in `implementation_plan.md`.
+Follow `biv`'s git branching (e.g., phase-4-zscore), human confirmations, and plan updates in [implementation_plan.md](implementation_plan.md).

+## Z-Scores Testing Document Integration

+The following testing guidelines and comprehensive test cases are incorporated from `zscores_testing.md`, providing a complete validation framework with 32 core scenarios across WHO (<24 months) and CDC (≥24 months) growth charts.
+This ensures thorough validation against SAS/R outputs and functional requirements.

 #### 1. Data Acquisition and Preprocessing
 Retain original, but store .npz files in `biv/data/` (git-ignored; fetch via `biv.scripts.download_data.py`).
 Downside of keeping .npz in git: Bloat repository size (several MB), slow clones, versioning issues with changing external data, potential security risks without verification.
 Update as needed: Script checks for updates via timestamps/hashes, re-fetches if mismatched/outdated to ensure latest WHO/CDC sources.